-- 12. Use of HOME.
-Funding from the HOME Investment Partnership Act ("HOME") is a resource that may be available to assist in the development of affordable housing.
+- m.
+Use of HOME.
+Funding from HOME is a resource that may be available to assist in the development of affordable housing.
 For a development with HOME funding to qualify for the 9% Credit and remain in basis, the HOME funds must be structured as a loan.
-If structured as a grant, the amount of such grant will be deducted from eligible basis. - 13.
-Use of National Housing Trust Fund.
-Funding from the National Housing Trust Fund ("NHTF") is subject to the requirements of the Build America Buy America Act.
+If structured as a grant, the amount of such grant will be deducted from eligible basis.
+HOME funds are subject to the requirements of the Build America, Buy America Act (BABA). - n.
+Use of NHTF.
+Funding from NHTF is subject to the requirements of the Build America, Buy America Act.
 Due to the limited amount of NHTF resources available, applications that include a request for NHTF should also include an alternate FIN-100 that does not include NHTF as a source.
-Further details regarding the NHTF Program requirements can be found in the Developer's Guide. - 14.
+Further details regarding the NHTF Program requirements can be found in the Developer's Guide. - o.
 Use of HOME-ARP.
 Funding is made available by the American Rescue Plan Act of 2021.
-HOME-ARP funding will to be used for development and support of affordable housing, as currently permitted through the HOME-ARP Notice Investment Partnership Program.
-To qualify for this MHDC resource under the Plan, developments must commit to setting aside 15% or more of the units for the following tenant population: - Homeless; - At-risk of homelessness (as defined by the McKinney-Vento Homeless Assistance Act); - Fleeing or attempting to flee domestic violence, dating violence, sexual assault, stalking, or human trafficking; - Individuals for whom provision of supportive services or assistance herein would prevent homelessness or who are at the greatest risk of housing instability; or - Veterans and their families that meet any of the preceding criteria.
+HOME- ARP funding will to be used for development and support of affordable housing, as currently permitted through the HOME-ARP Notice (Notice CPD 21-10, as amended by Notice CPD 22-13.
+To qualify for this MHDC resource under this QAP, developments must commit to setting aside fifteen percent (15%) or more of the units for the following tenant population: - a.
+Homeless; - b.
+At-risk of homelessness (as defined by the McKinney-Vento Homeless Assistance Act); - c.
+Fleeing or attempting to flee domestic violence, dating violence, sexual assault, stalking, or human trafficking; - d.
+Individuals for whom provision of supportive services or assistance herein would prevent homelessness or who are at the greatest risk of housing instability; or e.
+Veterans and their families that meet any of the preceding criteria.